 With dozens of local artists and artisans finding inspiration from the natural beauty of the region, visitors will find numerous specialty shops filled with handmade crafts and artwork, flea markets, antique shops and boutique stores to fulfill all your shopping needs!

 A visit to Hocking Hills is great any time of the year, but there just seems to be some frosty magic in the air during the wintertime.
-Whether enjoying a peaceful (and sometimes solitary) hike, pampering yourself with a spa day, sampling delicious Ohio wines, eating your way through the up-and-coming foodie haven or just snuggling with your sweetheart by the fireplace in your cabin, there are plenty of ways to enjoy Hocking Hills in the winter!
+Whether enjoying a peaceful (and sometimes solitary) hike, pampering yourself with a spa day, sampling delicious Ohio wines or just snuggling with your sweetheart by the fireplace in your cabin, there are plenty of fun Hocking Hills winter activities!

 A special thanks to the Hocking Hills Tourism Association!
 I was an invited guest of the Hocking Hills Tourism Association.
 As always on Ohio Girl Travels, all opinions are my own!